GVSU Libraries Version Control Workflow: Workflow

 develop

-In this case, master is the currently selected branch.
+In this case, main is the currently selected branch.
 You need to checkout the develop branch to start working:

 > git checkout develop